Mathematics

 In addition to our daily maths lessons, all year groups in school also access a daily maths meeting lesson.
 This is a short lesson which focuses on the retrieval of key declarative knowledge to promote automaticity of core facts.
 Coverage and sequencing of learning for maths meetings is informed by the outcome of question level analysis of assessments for each key stage.

-In the academic year 2022 – 2023, EYFS and Key Stage One are delivering the NCETM’S Mastering Number programme to develop secure firm foundations in the development of number sense to ensure fluency in calculation and confidence and flexibility with number.
+EYFS and Key Stage One deliver the NCETM’S Mastering Number programme to develop secure firm foundations in the development of number sense to ensure fluency in calculation and confidence and flexibility with number during their maths meetings.

-Children in Key Stage Two are developing their fluency and automaticity in the recall of multiplication and division facts through the delivery of our own multiplication and division facts programme which is based on diagnositic assessments.
+Children in Lower Key Stage Two are developing their fluency and automaticity in the recall of multiplication and division facts through the delivery of our own multiplication and division facts programme which is based on diagnositic assessments.
+When ready to progress from the multiplication and division programme, children in Upper Key Stage 2 move to fluent in five and focussed reasoning and problem solving tasks for retrieval of prior learning during maths meetings.

 Resources